guotong1988/guotong1988.github.io/research/_posts/2023-04-02-auto-self-correct-chatgpt.md

 Step-3.
 The search system fetch the related data from train-dataset and show to human.

 Step-4.
-Human confirm and input the right data to replace/edit the fetched related data.
+Human confirms and inputs the right data to replace/edit the fetched related data.

 Step-5.
 Policy model processes human's input data to the right format that same to the train-dataset.

 Step-6.
 The new data is merged/replaced into the train-dataset.
+The policy model is trained again.

 ### 2.2 Modules